This post may contain affiliate links which won’t change your price but will share some commission.

 This is a great Greek recipe is absolutely one of my favorites!
 I originally got from my close friend Marta, who had it passed down from her Greek Family (thanks, Marta).
 So as you can see, this spinach and rice recipe comes straight from Greece and is simply delicious.
 Ever since I recreated it for the first time, it seems to find its way to our menu at least once a week.
 It really is that good!!!

 Even my husband, who isn’t much of a spinach fan, likes this dish.
 Not to mention, my 2 little kiddos even shovel it down by the pound.
 It’s a fantastic way to add some green veggies into your loved ones’ diet.
-You’ll need to add pretty significant amount of spinach to it, but because it wilts, you cannot really say that there’s too many greens in this rice.
+You’ll need to add a pretty significant amount of spinach to it, but because it wilts, you cannot really say that there are too many greens in this rice.

-Traditionally this Greek rice pilaf is served during winter months, but don’t constrain yourself – anytime you have an abundance of Spinach you can make it and enjoy it year round.
+Traditionally this Greek rice pilaf is served during winter months, but don’t constrain yourself – anytime you have an abundance of Spinach you can make it and enjoy it year-round.

 How to make Spinach Rice the Greek Way